ChloeRickards/ChloeRickards.github.io/_pages/about.md

 * Estimated Infection Fatality Rate (IFR) of COVID-19 in New York City from serology, case, and death data
 * Applied Fourier transforms, Bayesian inference, and a No U-Turn Sampler (NUTS) to infer undiagnosed infections and test for maximum likelihood among IFR estimates
 * Assessed several IFRs across the globe for patterns in age-specific mortality and determined potential causes for the patterns observed, including wealth inequality and underlying conditions
-* Findings in press, with a preprint available at: https://bit.ly/3abTiVg
+* Findings in review, with a preprint available at: https://bit.ly/3abTiVg

 ### Teaching Assistant, 09/2020 – 08/2022, University of California Santa Cruz, Santa Cruz, CA
 * BIOE 109: Evolution, Fall 2020
 * BIOE 107: Ecology, Spring 2021
 * COSMOS: Entomology, Summer 2022

+### Podcast Producer, 09/2021 - 10/2022, University of California Santa Cruz, Santa Cruz, CA
+* Interviewed local biologists and conservationists for the [Santa Cruz Naturalist](https://open.spotify.com/show/22DGQdylvM6tGIsswFVGS2?si=496c657d036741cf) podcast
+* Mixed and edited podcast content to be suitable for a general audience

 ### MINT Program Mentor, 09/2021-06/2022, University of California Santa Cruz, Santa Cruz, CA
-* Mentor undergraduate students in the process of applying to graduate schools
+* Mentored undergraduate students in the process of applying to graduate schools
-* Provide undergraduate students with opportunities to gain lab and field experience
+* Provided undergraduate students with opportunities to gain lab and field experience

-### Postbac Student Researcher, 06/20218– 08/2020, University of California Santa Cruz, Santa Cruz, CA
+### Postbac Student Researcher, 06/20218– 08/2020, Stanford University, Stanford, CA
 * Compared the lifespans and environmental persistence of 150 parasites and pathogens; found that diseases with environmental components are more difficult to control and eradicate
 * Published findings available at: https://bit.ly/3c30owl

-### Undergraduate Student Researcher, 06/2015 – 06/2018, University of California Santa Cruz, Santa Cruz, CA
+### Undergraduate Student Researcher, 06/2015 – 06/2018, Stanford University, Stanford, CA
 * Constructed a stochastic model of the population genetics of the freshwater snail responsible for transmitting schistosomiasis, a Neglected Tropical Disease and a disease of poverty
 * Projected theoretical changes to local disease burden after introducing a CRISPR/Cas9-mediated gene drive designed to confer resistance to the snail hosts
-* Findings in press, with a preprint available at: https://bit.ly/3Mxg4oa
+* Findings in review, with a preprint available at: https://bit.ly/3Mxg4oa

 # Publications